wahltinez/small-business-guide/07-social-media.md

 generally speaking, the only cost of investing in a good social media presence is your time since the most popular platforms are free to use.

+You should monitor the social media channels that your business is in regularly.
+If you don't plan on maintaining your social media presence at least weekly, it may be better to reduce your focus to other areas of your digital presence.

 ### Understanding the Role of Social Media